 Where to stay in Almaty:

-Days 5-7: Kolsai National Park
+Days 5-7 in Kazakhstan: Kolsai National Park

 If natural beauty is your thing, but time is short, look no further than the gorgeous alpine lakes of Kolsai National Park, where azure blue water reflects snow-capped mountain tops and dense pine forests.
 The park is famous for its three lakes, although the third lake can’t be visited without permission due to its close proximity to the Kyrgyz border.

 Though the hike to the second lake can be done in one day, we recommend you take a bit more time for Kolsai.
-You can sleep in a yurt by the first lake or, for the die hards among us, trek to the second lake and camp in your own tent there.
+You can sleep in a yurt by the first lake or, for the die-hards among us, trek to the second lake and camp in your own tent there.

-Classic yurt stays and jolly, vodka-shotting local tourists only add the the charm, even though their gifts of kumis, sour alcoholic horse milk, and kurt, equally sour salty cheese snacks, might be a bit of an acquired taste.
+Classic yurt stays and jolly, vodka-shotting local tourists only add to the charm, even though their gifts of kumis, sour alcoholic horse milk, and kurt, equally sour salty cheese snacks, might be a bit of an acquired taste.

 All in all, the park was our favorite stop during our Kazakh voyage.